Weather is never boring to tweet! Record High Barometer.

 About The Author

-5 thoughts on “Weather is never boring to tweet!
-Record High Barometer.
+5 responses to “Weather is never boring to tweet!
+Record High Barometer.”

 At this point it doesn’t really mean a whole lot outside of the trivia and perhaps a few migraines for people who are sensitive to those, and some relieved arthritis for those affected by that. 🙂